 It was also the birthplace of Egyptian civilisation: ‘the gift of the Nile’, according to the ancient Greek historian Herodotus, because of the river’s annual flood that fertilised its valley and the surrounding desert.
 Moreover, long before the rule of the pharaohs, in prehistory, the Nile valley was the route by which our earliest ancestors migrated from their origins in east Africa and populated the rest of the globe.

 Last but not least, there was the source of the Nile: a challenging mystery for two or three millennia.
 In the ancient world an extraordinary range of individuals were curious to locate the source, such as Alexander the Great and Herodotus from Greece, Cyrus and Cambyses from Persia, Julius Caesar and Nero from Rome.
 The Romans even had a proverb: Nili caput quaerere, Latin for ‘to search for the head of the Nile’.
-It meant: to attempt the impossible, to cry
+It meant: to attempt the impossible, to cry for the moon.

 No definite progress was achieved until the era of the Victorian explorers of Africa, men such as Richard Burton, John Hanning Speke and David Livingstone.
 In a telegram to the Royal Geographical Society in 1863, Speke claimed to have ‘settled’ the source of the Nile as being Lake Victoria – an enormous body of water named by Speke, who was the first European to see it.
 His claim generated a notorious controversy with his former co-explorer Burton, who favoured Lake Tanganyika, eventually concluded in favour of Lake Victoria.
 But in reality, even today, the true source of the Nile is far from settled.